 - Is the layout of your product page user-friendly with easy-to-find elements?

 - Are there enough photos with a high enough resolution?

-The activation stage is when a visitor makes his first interaction with your online store.
+The activation stage is when a visitor makes their first interaction with your online store.
 In other words, visitors like what they see and make the first step toward it.

-The first step might be the act of signing up for your email list or newsletter, adding products to their shopping cart, browsing several products or category pages, and it can be as well a starting of a checkout process.
+The first step might be the act of signing up for your email list or newsletter, adding products to their shopping cart, browsing several products or category pages, and may even be starting the checkout process.

 Make sure that your website is user-friendly and provides an exceptional user experience.

 What is recommended at this stage is to provide enough call-to-action, so visitors subscribe to your email list.